HecVini/CollegeCodes/README.md

 # CollegeCodes
-This repository aims to be a time machine.
-I hope I check it in the future and feel proud looking into a hard, but steady, progress ladder.
-It's been nearly three years since I took my first programming class, and I have been using coding skills almost daily.
+This repository is a time capsule.
+I've picked and showed the projects that I used some coding during college in order to track the improving on my R and Python skills.
+It's been nearly three years since I took my first programming class, and I have been it almost daily.

 This is a summary of the main work I've done during my Economics undergraduate at Fundacao Getulio Vargas (2019 - 2022).
 Those were four years of intense learning, a lot of economic theory, and discoveries.
 Four years ago, I simply didn't know the universe of **really interesting** things I would discover over that journey.
 This repository is just a piece of it all.